nataliegnelson/nelson/content/project/Lab-Alumni.md

 - [Asya Macon](https://www.linkedin.com/in/asya-macon-080677189/).
 As of fall 2020, Asya is a Graduate Research Assistant and MS student at the University of Nebraska Lincoln.
 - [Amanda Dean](https://www.linkedin.com/in/amandadean10/).
 As of summer 2020, Amanda is a MS student with the Institute of Advanced Analytics at NC State University.

+**Other Personnel**

+- Stanton Parham.
+Stanton was previously the ShellCast Web Developer.
+As of 2021, Stanton is an Analyst with Deloitte Consulting.